Janssen sues Natco Pharma over erdafitinib generic

 Natco Pharma filed an Abbreviated New Drug Application (ANDA) containing a paragraph IV certification with the US Food and Drug Administration (FDA) for the generic version of erdafitinib tablets.

-Erdafitinib is indicated for the treatment of adult patients with locally advanced or metastatic urothelial carcinoma (mUC).
+Erdafitinib is indicated for the treatment of adult patients with locally advanced or metastatic urothelial carcinoma.
 Erdafitinib tablets are marketed in the US by Janssen Biotech under the brand Balversa.

 Hyderabad-based Natco Pharma has been named defendant in a lawsuit filed in the US district court of New Jersey by Janssen Pharmaceutica NV, Janssen Biotech Inc, and Otsuka Holdings Co’s Astex Therapeutics Ltd.